 To measure the effects of pest control DOC scientists have tracked the birdlife in the valley since 1998.
 This research involves a team of bird call experts doing approximately 175 ‘five-minute bird counts’.
 Each spring at fixed points in the valley, the team complete and record their counts which provide an index of relative bird numbers.

-The results show that native bird numbers have doubled since pest control began.
+The results show that native bird numbers have more than doubled since pest control began.
 Most of the 13 different native bird species monitored increased but some remained stable or decreased as outlined below.

-One of the most threatened birds in the monitoring area, mohua (yellowhead) numbers have increased more than 30-fold since predator control began.
+One of the most threatened birds in the monitoring area, mohua (yellowhead) numbers have increased more than 35-fold since predator control began.

 Total native bird numbers doubled over the more than 20-year study.